-To the extent that risks arising from a company's compensation programs for employees generally (not just executives) are reasonably likely to have a material adverse effect on the company, the SEC rules require a stand-alone discussion in the annual proxy, independent from the CD&A, of the company's compensation programs as they relate to risk management and risk-taking incentives.
+To the extent that risks arising from a company's compensation programs for employees generally (not just executives) are reasonably likely to have a material adverse effect on the company, the SEC rules require a standalone discussion in the annual proxy, independent from the CD&A, of the company's compensation programs as they relate to risk management and risk-taking incentives.
 The threshold under the rules-reasonably likely to have a material adverse effect-sets a high bar for disclosure.
-A company should engage in a systematic process involving participants from its human resources, legal and finance departments, in which it (1) identifies company incentive compensation plans, (2) assesses the plans to determine if they create undesired or unintentional risk of a material nature, taking into account any mitigating factors, and (3) documents the process and conclusions.
-If a company concludes that its programs are not reasonably likely to have a material adverse effect, no disclosure is required; although, as a practical matter, it may be advisable to provide such disclosure because ISS has encouraged disclosure about the review process and the company's conclusions and, to the extent no disclosure is provided, the SEC may seek confirmation from the company that the risk review was done and that the company determined that disclosure was not required.
+A company should engage in a systematic process involving participants from its human resources, legal and finance departments in which it (1) identifies company incentive compensation plans, (2) assesses the plans to determine if they create undesired or unintentional risk of a material nature, taking into account any mitigating factors, and (3) documents the process and conclusions.
+If a company concludes that its programs are not reasonably likely to have a material adverse effect, no disclosure is required; however, as a practical matter, it may be advisable to provide such disclosure because ISS has encouraged disclosure about the review process and the company's conclusions and, to the extent that no disclosure is provided, the SEC may seek confirmation from the company that the risk review was done and that the company determined that disclosure was not required.
 While the compensation committee need not be involved in the evaluation of risk as applied to incentive compensation arrangements themselves, the compensation committee should satisfy itself that management has designed and implemented appropriate processes to make such evaluations.

-8. Remaining Dodd-Frank Disclosure Requirements
+8. Dodd-Frank Disclosure Requirements

-In 2015, the SEC issued either proposed or final rules regarding certain compensation-related disclosure requirements mandated by Dodd-Frank.
-On February 9, 2015, the SEC issued proposed rules regarding annual disclosure as to whether employees or directors may engage in hedging transactions on company stock, and on April 29, 2015, the SEC issued proposed rules regarding annual disclosure of the relationship between executive compensation actually paid to executive officers of a listed company and the financial performance of such company (so-called "pay-for-performance" disclosure, discussed in more detail in Chapter IV of this Guide).
+The SEC has issued either proposed or final rules regarding various compensation-related disclosure requirements mandated by Dodd-Frank.
+On April 29, 2015, the SEC issued proposed rules regarding annual disclosure of the relationship between compensation actually paid to executive officers of a listed company and the financial performance of such company (the so-called "pay-for-performance" disclosure, discussed in more detail in Chapter IV of this Guide).
 On July 1, 2015, the SEC also proposed rules regarding the recovery of executive compensation (so-called "compensation clawbacks," discussed in more detail in Chapter IV of this Guide).
-These rules await finalization by the SEC, although they may turn out to be on the new Administration's chopping block.
+These rules still await finalization by the SEC.